 This living room in Moscow was designed by Anna Kovalchenko Interiors.
 This space is all about exotic travels so loved by the owners of this apartment.
 The combination of warm hues – orange, brown, yellow creates a very inviting and cozy atmosphere.
 Rich textures and exotic woods add sophistication and refinement to the space.
 The custom fireplace cupboard and corner sofa was designed and made to measure specifically for this project.

 I love colour so it’s no surprise that this would be my perfect living room.
-Natural light flooding in, combined with white walls makes it the perfect blank canvas to decorate around.
-The pink and yellow accessories really dress the living room and give it a very feminine look, it’s luxurious yet comfortable and has a homely feel.
-I love the mixture of textures, the rug, the canvases on the wall, the glossy surfaces and also the shiny metals – they all add to the contemporary feel of the room.
-Image Credit
+Natural light flooding in, combined with exposed bricks makes it the perfect blank canvas to decorate around.
+The blue and yellow accessories really dress the living room and give it a very feminine look, it’s luxurious yet comfortable and has a homely feel.
+I love the mixture of textures, the rug, the canvas on the wall and the different type of woods – they all add to the contemporary feel of the room.

 This sitting room in my old apartment encapsulates what a well-designed home is about to me.
 It’s a warm, personal space filled with furniture, art and objects that tell a story of the owners’ interests, passions and personalities.
 In this picture a Moorish mirror reflects a 1950s West German bowl light, it sounds like an unusual contrast but it somehow works.
 It is embracing idiosyncrasy and finding those interesting touches that make a room unique that is part of the joy of decorating.

 I believe a living room should be comfortable as well as functional, and this room design fits the bill perfectly.
 I love the geometric wallpaper, the natural wooden floor and the colour scheme.
 The warm copper tones, mixed with the burnt oranges and teal rug are very on-trend for autumn this year and they evoke a feeling of warmth into the room.
 The log burner is a great addition to create a truly cosy element on a cold day.